Punishment in Public Goods games leads to meta-stable phase transitions and hysteresis: Discussion

 We conclude that in well-mixed populations cooperation can emerge if the synergy outweighs the defectors' reward, which is reduced by punishment.
 A punishment-dependent barrier to cooperation introduces an interesting dynamic near the critical synergy.
-Starting in the cooperative phase, as long as the mutation rate is low enough the dearth of defectors in the cooperating phase makes punishment obsolete, that is, the selective pressure to punish disappears.
+Starting in the cooperative phase, as long as the mutation rate is low enough, the dearth of defectors in the cooperating phase makes punishment obsolete, that is, the selective pressure to punish disappears.
 As a consequence, the density of punishers decreases, thus increasing the critical point in turn.
-If the critical synergy has decreased sufficiently, defectors can again gain a foothold.
+If the critical synergy has increased sufficiently, defectors can again gain a foothold.
 Such a shift, however, reinstates the selective pressure to punish, leading to a re-emergence of moralists that can drive defectors out once more.
 Thus, for synergy factors near the critical point, we can expect oscillations between cooperators and defectors, and no strategy is ever stable.

-Finally, the observation of hysteresis implies the existence of metastable states and ``supercritical" phases, and gives rise to a self-enforcing (or ``self-aligning") dynamic where cooperation is stable even when punishment is never actually used.
-It is clear that super-critical dynamics can only occur in the shaded region in Fig.~3, which is set by the probability $\pi$ with which cooperators punish, and provides a mechanism to protect cooperating groups from defectors, as the defectors need to achieve a critical density in order to thrive.
-In a very real way, super-criticality raises the scepter of punishment to maintain cooperation, even when it is not used.
+Finally, the observation of hysteresis implies the existence of metastable states, and gives rise to a self-enforcing (or ``self-aligning") dynamic where cooperation is stable even when punishment is never actually used.
+It is clear that meta-stable dynamics can only occur in the shaded region in Fig.~3, which is set by the probability $\pi$ with which cooperators punish, and provides a mechanism to protect cooperating groups from defectors, as the defectors need to achieve a critical density in order to thrive.
+In a very real way, meta-stability raises the scepter of punishment to maintain cooperation, even when it is not used.